 Apart from women’s fertility tests and monitors you can also buy a test that will give you an indication of male fertility.

-Babystart FertilCount test from Dr Fertility measures sperm concentration and it’s fairly easy to use.
+Babystart FertilCount test measures sperm concentration and it’s fairly easy to use.

 First, collect a semen sample in the cup provided and after 15 minutes begin with the test.
 Make sure you read all the instructions beforehand and so that you know exactly what to do which will allow you to perform the test correctly.

 You will get results in 15 minutes and these will tell you whether your sperm count is below the recommended 15 million per ml.
 The results come with 97% accuracy and you are recommended to consult your doctor if the test comes negative at least once (you do two tests in one week).

 I believe this test is really worth doing.
 If you discover early that sperm concentration is not as good as it should be, then the man can quickly start to take action and change his diet and lifestyle in order to improve the quality of his sperm.